 Established in 2015 by the Postgraduate Medical Education (PGME) program and GHP, this award supports McGill medicine residents and fellows pursuing their global health interests through an elective or research project.
 Any registered McGill University medical resident or fellow (any year, any specialty) in good standing is eligible.
 While purely clinical electives can be proposed, research-oriented projects will be given preference.
 The elective or research work must be conducted in a low or middle income country, or among underserved populations in Canada (i.e. Aboriginal populations).
 Awards will be given for 4 week or 8 week electives or research projects at varying amounts.
 Awarded by the Faculty Medicine upon the recommendation of the Director of the Global Health Program and Associate Dean for Postgraduate Medical Education.

 Established in 2017 by Sherry Luger, MD CM 1983 and Michael Mikelberg, to provide travel support for Health Sciences students who are pursuing an elective overseas in under-resourced areas in the world, or among underserved populations in Canada.
 Awarded by the Faculty of Medicine upon recommendation of the Director of Global Health Programs.
-Preference will be given to students traveling to Africa and Rwanda.
+Preference will be given to students traveling to Africa and Rwanda, or indigenous communities in Canada.
 Value: varies.

 The Mary A. Metcalf International Travel Fund is designated to support international research of undergraduate students, graduate students, and post-graduate medical residents within the Faculty of Medicine.
 Elective, research project or community service program must be at least four weeks.
 Its intent is to promote the training of health care workers and researchers to combat global health disparities, by supporting students to work with underserved populations in resource limited settings.